-Changes to officer and director information that occur after the report is filed should be reported to the Comptroller on the next PIR the corporation, LLC, limited partnership, professional association, or financial institution is required to file.
+Changes to information that occur after the report is filed should be reported to the Comptroller on the next PIR the corporation, LLC, limited partnership, professional association, or financial institution is required to file.
 The Comptroller will not accept changes during the year, except as noted below.

-An individual whose name was included on the report, but who was not an officer or director on the date the report was filed, may file a sworn statement to that effect with the Comptroller.
+An individual whose name was included on the report, but who was not an an officer, director, member, general partner or manager on the date the report was filed, may file a sworn statement to that effect with the Comptroller.
 A corporation, LLC, limited partnership, professional association, or financial institution that made an error on its PIR may file an amended PIR with a cover letter explaining the error.